loopbackio/loopback.io/pages/en/lb4/Preparing-the-API-for-consumption.md

 ---

 {% include previous.html content="
-This article continues off from [Implmenting features](./Implementing-features.html).
+This article continues off from [Implementing features](./Implementing-features.html).
 " %}

 ## Preparing your API for consumption